awsdocs/amazon-ecr-user-guide/doc_source/LifecyclePolicies.md

 `countUnit`
 Type: string
 Required: yes, only if `countType` is set to `sinceImagePushed`
 Specify a count unit of `days` to indicate that as the unit of time, in addition to `countNumber`, which is the number of days\.
+This should only be specified when `countType` is `sinceImagePushed`; an error will occur if you specify a count unit when `countType` is any other value\.

 ### Count Number<a name="lp_count_number"></a>